-- Presto's limited operating history with its new Vision and Voice products in a new and developing market makes it difficult to evaluate its current business and future prospects and may increase the risk that it will not be successful. - Presto has a history of generating net losses, and if it is unable to achieve adequate revenue growth while its expenses increase, it may not achieve or maintain profitability in the future. - The ongoing COVID-19 pandemic has adversely impacted (including as a result of global supply chain shortages that Presto expects to continue for the foreseeable future) and may continue to adversely impact Presto's results of operations and financial condition. - Presto generates a significant portion of its revenue from its three largest customers, and the loss or decline in revenue from any of these customers could harm its business, results of operations, and financial condition. - If Presto fails to continue to improve and enhance the functionality, performance, reliability, design, security, or scalability of its platform in a manner that responds to its customers' evolving needs, its business may be adversely affected. - Since Presto recognizes revenue from the sale of its products over a multi-year term, downturns or upturns in sales are not immediately reflected in full in its results of operations. - Presto and certain of its third-party partners, service providers, and subprocessors transmit and store personal information of its customers and consumers.
-If the security of this information is compromised, Presto's reputation may be harmed, and it may be exposed to liability and loss of business. - Presto is subject to stringent and changing privacy laws, regulations and standards, and contractual obligations related to data privacy and security, and noncompliance with such laws could adversely affect its business. - Unfavorable conditions in the restaurant industry or the global economy, including with respect to food, labor, and occupancy costs, could limit Presto's ability to grow its business and materially impact its financial performance. - Presto may require additional capital, which additional financing may result in restrictions on its operations or substantial dilution to its stockholders, to support the growth of its business, and this capital might not be available on acceptable terms, if at all. - Presto has outstanding secured debt that contains financial covenants and other restrictions on its actions that may limit its operational flexibility or otherwise adversely affect its results of operations. - Presto's sales cycles can be long and unpredictable, and its sales efforts require considerable investment of time and expense. - Presto has identified material weaknesses in its internal control over financial reporting and, if it fails to remediate these deficiencies, it may not be able to accurately or timely report its financial condition or results of operations. - There is substantial doubt about our ability to continue as a going concern if we do not receive additional financing in a timely manner. - The sale of the shares registered for resale hereunder and future sales of substantial amounts of Presto's securities in the public market, or the perception that such sales may occur, may cause the market price of Presto's Common Stock to decline significantly.
+• • Presto's limited operating history with its new AI Platform (previously Vision and Voice) products in a new and developing market makes it difficult to evaluate its current business and future prospects and may increase the risk that it will not be successful. • Presto has a history of generating net losses, and if it is unable to achieve adequate revenue growth while its expenses increase, it may not achieve or maintain profitability in the future. • The ongoing COVID-19 pandemic has adversely impacted (including as a result of global supply chain shortages that Presto expects to continue for the foreseeable future) and may continue to adversely impact Presto's results of operations and financial condition. • Presto generates a significant portion of its revenue from its three largest customers, and the loss or decline in revenue from any of these customers could harm its business, results of operations, and financial condition. • • If Presto fails to continue to improve and enhance the functionality, performance, reliability, design, security, or scalability of its platform in a manner that responds to its customers' evolving needs, its business may be adversely affected. • Since Presto recognizes revenue from the sale of its products over a multi-year term, downturns or upturns in sales are not immediately reflected in full in its results of operations. • Presto and certain of its third-party partners, service providers, and subprocessors transmit and store personal information of its customers and consumers.
+If the security of this information is compromised, Presto's reputation may be harmed, and it may be exposed to liability and loss or business. • Presto is subject to stringent and changing privacy laws, regulations and standards, and contractual obligations related to data privacy and security, and noncompliance with such laws could adversely affect its business. • Unfavorable conditions in the restaurant industry or the global economy, including with respect to food, labor, and occupancy costs, could limit Presto's ability to grow its business and materially impact its financial performance. • Presto may require additional capital, which additional financing may result in restrictions on its operations or substantial dilution to its stockholders, to support the growth of its business, and this capital might not be available on acceptable terms, if at all. • • Presto has outstanding secured debt that contains financial covenants and other restrictions on its actions that may limit its operational flexibility or otherwise adversely affect its results of operations. • Presto's sales cycles can be long and unpredictable, and its sales efforts require considerable investment of time and expense. • • Presto has identified material weaknesses in its internal control over financial reporting and, if it fails to remediate these deficiencies, it may not be able to accurately or timely report its financial condition or results of operations. • There is substantial doubt about our ability to continue as a going concern if we do not receive additional financing in a timely manner. • Recent turmoil in the banking industry may negatively impact our business, results of operations and financial condition.
+Risks Related to Third Parties: • Presto relies on a limited number of suppliers to provide part of the technology it offers.
+Thus, it is at risk of shortages, price increases, changes, delays or discontinuations of hardware. • Presto relies substantially on a select few payment processors to facilitate payments made by or to guests and customers, and if it cannot manage risks related to its relationships with its payment processors, its business, financial condition, and results of operations could be adversely affected.